shneka-swamy/CollaborativeAR/README.md

-# SPARC: Proximity-aware Scheduling of AR Mapping and Cloud-based ML Upsampling for Efficient Multi-User SLAM
+## SPARC: Proximity-aware Scheduling of AR Mapping and Cloud-based GenAI Upsampling for Efficient Multi-User SLAM

 This repository contains the implementation used in the evaluation section of the following paper:

 Shneka Muthu Kumara Swamy, Mallesh M., Jacob C., Nick M.,
-"SPARC: Proximity-aware Scheduling of AR Mapping and Cloud-based ML Upsampling for Efficient Multi-User SLAM,"
+"SPARC: Proximity-aware Scheduling of AR Mapping and Cloud-based GenAI Upsampling for Efficient Multi-User,"
 ACM Multimedia Systems (MMSys), 2026.

 The code supports the experiments reported in the paper, including: